hooh-hooah/AI_Tips/docs/prepping/clothing-mesh.md

 ![](images/test_02.png)

-When you go Play Mode and press "Test Clothing Mesh in Play Mode", you can see the meshes following the character with the animation.
+When you go Play Mode and press "Test Clothing Mesh in Play Mode", you can see the meshes following the animation's character.

 If the model is not following the bones, then you can check the Trouble Shooting section below.